AkhilRaja/GameDepot/README.md

 # GameDepot--Udacity-Part-5
 The Udacity Capstone project which provides users information on the latest and greatest upcoming games.
+The application fethces games from Rawg.io which is one of the best repositories containing tons of data on games.

+The app follows an MVVM architecture

+                                                 Activity
+                                                 Fragments
+                                                View Model
+                                                 Live Data
+                                              Games Repository

 ## Rubric